-In addition, the EU enlargement will likely result in a shift toward the north, and the so-called Mediterranean block (including Italy and Greece), which shares substantive similarities and interests, will carry less weight.
+Furthermore, the EU enlargement will likely result in a shift toward the north, and the so-called Mediterranean bloc (including Italy and Greece), which shares substantive similarities and interests, will carry less weight.
+Indeed, enlargement will shift the center of gravity of the EU to the east and the north, which will have economic and political implications for the Iberian countries because it will reduce the voting power of Portugal and Spain (and the Mediterranean bloc in general), while changing the cultural character of the European Union.
+In a Europe of 25 members the institutional powers and influence of Spain and Portugal will be further diluted.
+First, Iberian votes will be less decisive in European institutions such as the European Commission, the Council and the Parliament.
+Second (and this is currently under consideration by the ongoing European Convention), enlargement is also likely to result in the extension of qualified majority voting to additional policy areas that until this time had to be decided by unanimity.
+Finally, the shift in budgetary priorities and the limited resources will also mean that some of the policy priorities that Portugal and Spain have defended within the European Union, such as support for Latin America or

-Indeed, enlargement will shift the EU's centre of gravity to the east and the north, which will have economic and political implications on the Iberian countries because it will reduce the voting power of Portugal and Spain (and the Mediterranean bloc in general), while changing the cultural character of the EU.
-In a Europe of twenty-five members, the institutional powers and influence of Spain and Portugal will be further diluted.
-First, Iberian votes will be less decisive in European institutions such as the European Commission, the Council, or the Parliament.
-Second (and this is currently under consideration by the ongoing European Convention), enlargement is also likely to result in the extension of qualified majorities to additional policy areas that until this time had to be decided by unanimity.
-Finally, the shift in budgetary priorities and the limited resources will also mean that some of the policy priorities that Portugal and Spain have defended within the European Union, such as support for Latin America or Northern Africa-the Magreb, are likely to receive less attention and resources (and there is even the possibility that they may no longer be European policies).
+Northern Africa-the Magreb, are likely to receive less attention and resources (and there is even the possibility that they may no longer be European policies).

 Finally, from an economic convergence standpoint, given the existing income and productivity differentials with the richer countries, regardless of enlargement the Iberian states will have to continue increasing their living standards to bring them closer to the current EU average.
-For this to happen, it is necessary that their economies grow faster that the other rich European countries.
-This will require further liberalization of their labor structures (both internal and external), as well as increasing competition within their service markets.
-It will also require a better utilization of their productive resources.
-In addition, convergence will demand institutional reforms in R&D policies, in education, improvement of civil infrastructures, as well as further innovation, an increase in business capabilities, more investment in information technology, and better and more efficient training systems.
+For this to happen, it is necessary that their economies grow faster than the other rich European countries.
+This will require further liberalization of their labor structures (both internal and external), as well as increasing competition within their service markets, and developing a better utilization of their productive resources.
+In addition, convergence will also demand institutional reforms in R&D policies, in education, improvement of civil infrastructures, as well as further innovation, an increase in business capabilities, more investment in information technology, and better and more efficient training systems.
 Finally, a successful convergence policy will also demand a debate about the role of public investment and welfare programs in both countries.
-In the Iberian countries increases in public expenditures to develop their welfare state have caused unbalances in their national accounts.
-Both countries, however, still spend significantly less in this area than their European neighbors (e.g., Spain spends 6.3 points less in welfare policies than the EMU average).
+In the Iberian countries increases in public expenditures to develop their welfare state have caused imbalances in their national accounts.
+Yet, both countries still spend significantly less in this area than their European neighbors (i.e. Spain spends 6.3 points less on welfare policies than the EMU average).
 Effective real convergence would demand not only effective strategies and policies, but also a strong commitment on the part of Spanish and Portuguese citizens to this objective.
+31